Get Approved for up to $35,000 in 3 minutes

 How Capital Gains Work When It Comes to Taxes

-Capital gains is one of those works that confuse a lot of people when it comes to filing their taxes.
-You may think that because you don’t invest in the stock market, practice day trading, or receive dividens it isn’t something you need to think about, but the term capital gains isn’t just referring to the stock market, it’s any type of investment where you earn more than you spent.
-The actual definition of a capital gain is profit from a property sale or an investment.
-This means any profits that you make when you sell your home, also known as investment income, are considered capital gains and need to be reported on your yearly tax return.
+Capital gains are one of those things that confuse a lot of people when it comes to filing their taxes.
+You may think that because you don’t invest in the stock market, practice day trading, or receive dividends, it isn’t something you need to think about, but the term capital gains isn’t just referring to the stock market; it’s any type of investment where you earn more than you spent.

 Whether you sell a home or an investment, the process for claiming a capital gain is the same.
 The inclusion rate of your taxable gain is 50% to 66.66% instead of the whole amount, and it is included in your annual taxable income.
 Instead of being taxed at your income tax rate, though, it is taxed at marginal tax rates.
-This is because they are over and above your personal income source, so it is calculated differently than your personal income tax regular income, which means you pay less tax on these amounts.
+This is because they are over and above your personal income source, so it is calculated differently than your personal income tax, regular income, which means you pay less tax on these amounts.

 Offsetting Capital Gains

 Capital gains really start to get confusing when you have capital losses as well.
-Capital losses are defined as when an asset/investment has decreased in value or sold for less than the purchase price.
+Capital losses are defined as when an asset/investment has decreased in value or is sold for less than the purchase price.
 Just like capital gains, this includes homes as well.

-Every year you have an allotted amount of capital gains and losses that you are allowed to apply.
+Every year, you have an allotted amount of capital gains and losses that you are allowed to apply.
 Without capital losses, you are allowed to use them to offset a part of the 50% of your capital gains to reduce the amount you pay in taxes.

 When it comes to claiming capital gains and losses on your taxes, you want to make sure that you are doing it correctly in order to avoid any problems in the future.
 The best way to do this is to see a financial advisor as well as a tax professional to help with offsetting.
 This part of your taxes can often be very difficult to figure out on your own, especially when every situation is different.
 Seeing a professional can help clear up the fine details for you.